Society of Hispanic Professional Engineers By-Laws

 Section 2.

-The registration form allows the President, Vice President, and Treasurer to authorize or sign documents concerning funds.
+The registration form allows the President and Treasurer to authorize or sign documents concerning funds.

 Section 3.